paedaze/Saving-Precious-Time/README.md

-# Joshuas-Law-Bot
+# Save Time
-A web bot for completing Parkview Community School Online Joshua's Law Course
+A web bot for saving precious time

 # How to Use
 - Run main.py and enter your information in the console